lincore81/udct2-landing-page/README.md

 3. Append the elements as children to `nav > ul`.

 ### How to find the currently viewed section?
-The definition of `currently viewed` is: The element that begins closest to the top of the viewport, but not above it (at least in theory).
+The definition of 'currently viewed' is: The element that begins closest to the top of the viewport, but not above it (at least in theory).

 1. Map all section elements to a `[Element, number]`, where the number is the